23 May 2020

-Scottish pirate William Kidd was executed - On this day in history
+Scottish pirate William Kidd was executed on 23 May 1701 in London.

 Captain Kidd's name became famous because of the legends which grew up around treasure which he had supposedly hidden before he was captured by the authorities.
 These tales inspired a number of novels, including Robert Louis Stevenson's Treasure Island.